k8s-for-greeks/docker-cassandra-k8s/README.md

 # Cassandra K8s

+This project is no longer maintained, and has moved.
+Please see here: https://github.com/GoogleCloudPlatform/gke-stateful-applications-demo

 This project provides a container optimized to run Apache Cassandra on Kubernetes.
 This project provides both a production grade container, and a developer container for using cqlsh.